coveo/source.coveo.com/_posts/2019-02-12-people-page.md

 ---

 Our company is rapidly growing and fast moving.
 It can be a challenge to keep track of newcomers or what our colleagues are working on.
-We created a _People page_ showing recent contributions by someone.
-It's also quite a useful tool for new employees to learn about their new co-workers.
+We created a _People page_ showing recent contributions by someone and it became quite a useful tool for new employees to learn about their new co-workers.

 ![My Activities summary](/images/201901-people-page/activity-summary.png)